AlecCooper/PHYS490HW3/README.md

 ## Parameter file

 You should include a json file of parameters for the program to use.
-A default parameter file ```param.json``` is included and is of the form:
+Your parameter file should be of the following form.
+A default parameter file ```param.json``` is included.

 ```sh
 {"epochs":10,